Precise asymptotics: robust stochastic volatility models: Option pricing: exact representation formulae and asymptotics

 We can now state a key formula which generalizes the RoughVol call price formula considered in \cite{bayer2017short} and which is at the heart of our analysis.
-It applies both for classical StochVol situations (with $H=1/2$) where $\I = \mathcal{I}$ has the geometric interpretation of shortest square-distance to some arrival manifold determined by the strike, and to RoughVol with the Forde-Zhang rate function $\I = \mathcal{J}$ as given in (\ref{ifz}).
+It applies in the general setup of Section \ref{sec:ass345}.
+Therefore, it applies both to classical StochVol situations (with $H=1/2$) where $\I = \mathcal{I}$ has the geometric interpretation of shortest square-distance to some arrival manifold determined by the strike, and to RoughVol with the Forde-Zhang rate function $\I = \mathcal{J}$ as given in (\ref{ifz}).